Icelenaugust/JioLeh/README.md

 ## What's next for JioLeh
 JioLeh hopes to expand and provide more opportunities for connecting with other users for other activities such as cycling or various interest groups.
 We aim to build a recommendation engine that can efficiently link users based on the similarities of their profiles and interests.
-We also hope to add in discord API to better connect gamers
+We also hope to add in discord API to better connect gamers.

 ## Links
 * [Pitch Deck](https://docs.google.com/presentation/d/1ovHcNZ1OEvIcRvyEc_V97G5X47kgRYvh9blsKLs1WLc/edit?usp=sharing)